 Subleasing of room space or living in the residence hall without official authorization is strictly prohibited.
-A person living in the hall must be currently enrolled as a residential (i.e., on-campus) student.
+A person living in the hall must be currently enrolled as a full-time JSU student and have an active housing assignment listed in the housing software system.
 Any student found to be living in or housing unauthorized persons in the residence hall may be subject to arrest for trespassing, eviction, and disciplinary action.